EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 installation process for a demo).
 Interchange is old, and it shows its years, but it is actively maintained.
 It lacks many of the Mojo's goodies, *but* you can still do things in a reasonable way.
-The key is to use the action maps, so that code will execute when /jump/ is hit, and the whole path is passed to the routine.
-So you can split at `/`, apply your logic, and finally either set `$CGI->{mv_nextpage}` to a file under `pages/` or output the response body with `deliver`.
+The key is to use the so-called action maps.
+In the example the code will execute when a path starting with `/jump/` is requested.
+The whole path is passed to the routine, so you can split at `/`, apply your logic, and finally either set `$CGI->{mv_nextpage}` to a file in the `pages` directory or output the response body directly with `deliver`.
+This way you can easily build, as a classical example, an API.

-Interchange comes with a `$Session` data structure which you can leverage to keep the client's state.

 It's a bit of a poor man's [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)